eugene12345678/Digital-Literacy/README.md

 Navigate the website using simple voice commands:
 - "Go to home" - Navigate to the home page
-- "Show tutorials" - Open the tutorials page
+- "Go to tutorials" - Open the tutorials page
+- "Go to AI Chat" - Open the AI chat interface
+- "Go to Feedback" - Open the feedback page
 - "Open chat" - Launch DigiBuddy
 - "Increase font size" - Enhance readability
 - "Submit feedback" - Quick access to the feedback form